 Sprawled out on the shores of the Tungabhadra River in Karnataka, the Vijayanagara Empire was established by the Sangama brothers.
-Popularized in the stories of the great court jester and thinker, Tenali Rama, the empire itself was part of several folklores and literary expressions; be it the 9 gems in the court of king Vikramaditya, or the battle of Talikotta.
-Vijayanagara grew from a pilgrimage city, spread into a large area and became the second largest city in the world in 1500s and the richest in India.
+Popularized in the stories of the great court jester and thinker, Tenali Rama, the empire itself was part of several folklores and literary expressions; be it the 9 gems in the court of King Vikramaditya, or the battle of Talikotta.
+Vijayanagara grew from a pilgrimage city, spread into a large area and became the second-largest city in the world in the 1500s and the richest in India.
 The tall, detailed out structures with diminishing towers became iconic images of the city.
 All the structures are so skilfully designed and uniquely crafted, that the architectural style of Vijayanagara came to be known as Vijayanagara Architecture.

-Various smaller temples, markets, shaded pathways and water storage tanks mark the city, scattered over the 26 sq.km stretch.
+Various smaller temples, markets, shaded pathways, and water storage tanks mark the city, scattered over the 26 sq.km stretches.
 On tracks meandering from the popularly used trails, one would find hidden shrines and caves, rock formations that make up tunnels for adventures and exploration and architectural gems in the form of uniquely sculpted stone towers and series of figurines, left in partial ruins.
 In most shrines you find along the journey, dark descending stairways lead to underground chambers, enriched with fascinating idols, water drains, ambulatory pathways, all said to have been used during rituals of the time the city was active.
-The eerie chambers are for the strong hearted, to relive the ways of the past.
+The eerie chambers are for the strong-hearted, to relive the ways of the past.

-A day’s journey, walking amidst the history crafted in ochre coloured granite rocks, leaves you with wisdom, and memories worth the long hike.
+A day’s journey, walking amidst the history crafted in ochre-colored granite rocks, leaves you with wisdom, and memories worth the long hike.
 A craving to know more and a wish to return to explore the unexplored is left in you by this lost city of a legendary empire.